iShohei220/tfp-gqn/README.md

-# tfp-gqn
-Implementation of Generative Query Networks with TensorFlow Probability
+# Implementation of Generative Query Networks with TensorFlow Probability